Thinking about joining a Thai cooking class? I took a fantastic class, and this is my review: Silom Thai Cooking School in Bangkok.

 You guys, I’m in luuuhve.
 With red curry, pad thai, and tom yum goong soup topped with fresh chopped cilantro.

-Thai cuisine is my absolute favorite so naturally I was THRILLED to join a cooking class and learn how to make the awesomest, most heavenly tasty Thai food from scratch.
+Thai cuisine is my absolute favorite so naturally I was THRILLED to join a Thai cooking class in Bangkok and learn how to make the awesomest, most heavenly tasty Thai food from scratch.

-The day began with a trip to a local market.
+The Thai cooking class began with a trip to a local market.
 Our appointed chef showed us across the street, past small roofed vendors and florists to the bustling marketplace.